bboure/middy-appsync/README.md

 **Notes:**

-Resolving or returning any *Error* other than `GraphQlError` as a *response* will be handled by the middleware but the `errorMessage` will be concealed into a "generic" `Internal Server Error`.
-This is a prevention measure only in order to avoid leaking sensitive data. **It is not recommended to return any other Error than `GraphQlError` as a response.**
+Any *Error* other than `GraphQlError` will be handled by the middleware but the `errorMessage` will be concealed into a "generic" `Internal Server Error`.
+This is a prevention measure in order to avoid leaking sensitive error logs.

-Throwing or rejecting any *Error* other than `GraphQlError` will **not** be handled by the middleware and be treated a "normal" *Error*.
-You will still need to handle it yourself (e.g: in another middlware).

 Example: